participation in a professional

 my participation and provided details about the work-related

-Example 2: Several people in the organization would benefit
+Example 2: Several people in the organization would

-participation is more likely to be selected.
+in return for participation is more likely to be selected.

 Example 3: I want to participate in a professional